Author's Note

 I knew my brother well.
 He was never one to exaggerate a threat.
 He possessed a keen sense of his limits, and of when to seek help.
 If Arin’s instincts were sound—and they usually were—I could afford no further delay.

-Also, how, by Lanat’s cunning, could the comm-discs be compromised?
+And how, by Lanat’s cunning, could the comm-discs be compromised?

 Moments later, Daaris, my s’uldin, stepped inside.